 Up close the stones look bigger and more porous than in the pictures.
 I climb up towards the entrance holding onto them.
 They feel rough against my skin.

 Midway towards the entrance I turn back and take a look at Cairo.
 It’s clearly visible though covered in smog.
-The megacity that’s usually edited out of the pictures by showing the view the other way, as if the pyramids were isolated in the middle of a barren desert.
+The megacity is usually not in the pictures by showing the view the other way, as if the pyramids were isolated in the middle of a barren desert.

 I see Mohammed further away on his phone.
 He seems already just a tiny speck.

 He looks at me curiously and a bit amused.
-I feel like he actually sees me for a moment.
+I feel like for a moment he actually sees me.
 As he’s tearing the stub from my ticket, he asks, “Would you like to go alone inside?”
-I think I detect a twinkle in his eye though he doesn’t look me in the eye.
+I think I detect a twinkle in his eye though his gaze is lowered.

 “Yes!”
 I answer without hesitation, surprised by the question.

-As I enter through the unassuming but cavernous entrance, I wonder whether there isn’t a protocol, whether someone should be accompanying me.
+As I enter through the unassuming, cavernous entrance, I wonder whether there isn’t a protocol, whether someone should be accompanying me.

 I reach the small room called the king’s chamber.
 I had never thought about there being rooms inside the pyramid.
 The lighting is dim and there’s nothing but a modest stone sarcophagus inside to the right.
 No murals are decorating the walls like in the tombs in the Valley of the Kings in Luxor.
 It’s cool and damp.
-The silence is so intense it kind of feels like a soft buzzing.
+The silence is so intense it feels like a physical sensation, like a tiny genie blowing air on my skin.

 I touch the sarcophagus and close my eyes.
-I try and think about history, about all the people who have been in the chamber before me throughout thousands of years but I rather feel a slight energy, a pleasant buzzing vibration.
+I try to imagine all the people who have been in the chamber before me throughout thousands of years but I cannot.
+I rather feel a slight energy, a pleasant buzzing vibration.
 It demands for once I don’t intellectualize.

-I stay with my hand on the sarcophagus for a while, enjoying the moment, the silence.
-It’s impossible to say how long exactly.
+I stay with my hand on the sarcophagus for a while, enjoying the moment, the silence, the palpable energy.
+It’s impossible to say how long I stayed.

 My limbs feel light climbing back to the exit.
 The closer I get, the more intense the light and the heat get, pulling me back to the outside world.
-To the roadblocks we saw a group of men building on the road back to Cairo.
+To the world of demonstrations and the military coup d’état that removed President Mohamed Morsi from power after serving just one year.
+On the way to the pyramids, we passed a group of men building a road block on the road we needed to take back to Cairo.
+Mohammed and the driver had exchanged glances and a few words in Arabic but didn’t seem too alarmed.
+I took their lead and didn’t ask about it though I assumed it was Morsi supporters protesting.

 “How was it?” the ticket guy asks grinning as I come out protecting my eyes from the intense sun.